josbeir/cakephp-docs-md/docs/2/en/installation.md

 A development installation is the fastest method to setup CakePHP.
 This example will help you install a CakePHP application and make it available at [http://www.example.com/cake\\2\\0/](http://www.example.com/cake\_2\_0/).
-We assume for the purposes of this example that your document root is set to [Var / www / html](var/www/html.md).
+We assume for the purposes of this example that your document root is set to `/var/www/html`.

-Unpack the contents of the CakePHP archive into [Var / www / html](var/www/html.md).
+Unpack the contents of the CakePHP archive into `/var/www/html`.
 You now have a folder in your document root named after the release you've downloaded (e.g. cake_2.0.0).
 Rename this folder to cake_2_0.
 Your development setup will look like this on the file system: